 - Successful completion of TLC unit and presentation of a digital portfolio.

 - Successful completion of all licensure requirements

-The School of Education & Graduate Studies sends the application to the North Dakota Education Standards and Practices Board for issuance of a teaching license.
+The School of Education & Graduate Studies responds to requests for information from the North Dakota Education Standards and Practices Board for issuance of a teaching license.